-- Go to My Account > Settings > Basic Info > Clinical Info > enter your personal NPI there.
+- Go to My Account > Settings > Basic Info > Clinical Info and enter your personal NPI there.

-- Go to My Account > Settings > Practice Settings and enter your practice name, address, etc...).
+- Go to My Account > Settings > Practice Details and enter your practice information there.

 3. Make sure that you’ve entered a Primary Diagnosis for the client as well as set the appropriate CPT/Billing codes and rates for the client appointments.
 Click here to learn how to create a diagnosis.